mediassarQlikBranch/SimpleFieldSelect/README.md

 - Has a context menu (right click menu) for _select all_, _clear selections_, _reverse selection_, _select possible_, _select default values_ and _select randomly_ (Just came to my mind, for fun maybe).
 You can select which options are shown on the menu.
 - will fit on one line - you can disable Qlik Sense default header, paddings, margins and do other tricks to enhance standard visualization
 - renders as a list, button row, checkbox, standard radio button or drop down selector.
 Also standard HTML button (beta).
+- For variable control there is now almost every HTML5 standard input
 - custom text fields: label text, tooltip for mouse hovering and help text below the element
 - can set variable value from predefined list or via date picker
   - two variables can be set at the same selection (if you need a value for UI and value for other usage)